-Six Indians in field in Singapore as Asian Tour golfers prepare to compete for additional LIV Golf League spots - www.lokmattimes.com
+Six Indians in field in Singapore as Asian Tour golfers prepare to compete for additional LIV golf league spots - www.lokmattimes.com

-New Delhi [India], November 5 : Miguel Tabuena has admitted that a chance to play on the LIV Golf ...
+Singapore, Nov 5 Miguel Tabuena has admitted that a chance to play on the LIV Golf League was ...

-New Delhi [India], November 5 : Miguel Tabuena has admitted that a chance to play on the LIV Golf League was "nowhere near my radar" just over two weeks ago, as per a release from LIV Golf.
+Singapore, Nov 5 Miguel Tabuena has admitted that a chance to play on the LIV Golf League was “nowhere near my radar” just over two weeks ago.

 That all changed when he won the International Series Philippines presented by BingoPlus for one of his country’s greatest sporting triumphs, a result that took him up into second place on The International Series Rankings.

-Tabuena sits in second behind Zimbabwe's Scott Vincent with just two events to go, this week's Moutai Singapore Open and the PIF Saudi International powered by SoftBank Investment Advisers the week after next.
+Tabuena sits in second behind Zimbabwe’s Scott Vincent with just two events to go: this week’s Moutai Singapore Open and the PIF Saudi International the week after next.

-At that time, only the winner of the rankings qualified for the league.
-However, earlier this week, it was announced that the top two will advance to the next year.
+At that time of Tabuena’s win, only the winner of the rankings qualified for the league.
+However earlier this week it was announced the top two will go through next year.

-The leading 10 exempt players from the top 20 of the Rankings will gain a bye into round two of the event, which takes place at Black Diamond Ranch in Lecanto, Florida, from 8-11 January, with the next 25 available players from within the top 40 earning a place in the first round, according to a release from LIV Golf.
+The leading 10 exempt players from the top 20 of the Rankings will gain a bye into round two of the event, which takes place at Black Diamond Ranch in Lecanto, Florida from 8-11 January, with the next 25 available players from within the top 40 earning a place in the first round.

-A group of six Indian players is in the field, looking for those vital points.
-Gaganjeet Bhullar is currently ranked 30 and therefore would be eligible for a place in the first round, while S.S.P.
+A group of six Indian players are in the field and looking for those vital points.
+Gaganjeet Bhullar is currently ranked 30 and therefor would be eligible for a place in the first round while S.S.P.
 Chawrasia, Shiv Kapur, Chikkarangappa S., Ajeetesh Sandhu and Viraj Madappa need a big weekend in Singapore.

-"Now it [qualifying for LIV Golf] is not something that I have to force to happen.
+“Now it (qualifying for LIV Golf) is not something that I have to force to happen.
 It's not something you should force to happen.
-It's something where you have to stick to your game plan, adhere to what works for you, your process, and your recovery, and just let everything unfold naturally.
+It's something where you have to stick to your game plan, stick to what works for you, your process, your recovery, and just let everything happen on its own.
 No, you can't really force it.
-You have to let it happen and be free on the golf course."
+You have to let it happen and be free on the golf course.”

 England’s Paul Casey, a LIV Golf star playing alongside Anirban Lahiri for Crushers GC, saw first-hand the talent fighting it out on The International Series for those two lucrative spots on the LIV Golf League next season, as he played with Tabuena for two rounds at the Link Hong Kong Open.

-"We were paired together last week, and it is no surprise.
-What did he start with?
+“We were paired together last week, and it is no surprise.
+What did he start off?
 Three birdies in his first three holes, or something like that?
-His golf game has matured, and I don't see any weakness."
+His golf game has matured and I don't see any weakness.”

-Of the Rankings race for the two places on LIV Golf, and spots on the LIV Golf Promotions event to fight it out for another two golden tickets, he said, "I find that bit fascinating.
-I actually love the fact that there are two spots - I am a big fan of that.
-You have a season-long race to earn your spot or promotion, whatever you call it, to LIV Golf, and that is fully deserved," as quoted from LIV Golf.
+Of the Rankings race for the two places on LIV Golf, and spots on the LIV Golf Promotions event to fight it out for another two golden tickets, he said: “I find that bit fascinating.
+I actually love the fact there are two spots - I am a big fan of that.
+You have a season long race to earn your spot or promotion, whatever you call it, to LIV Golf and that is fully deserved.

-"It is an exciting part of sport.
-I mean, to me, it is always when you get to the crux of a season that is some of the most exciting sport you can watch," he added.
+“It is an exciting part of sport.
+I mean, to me, it is always when you get to the crux of a season, that is some of the most exciting sport you can watch.

-"I am a big fan of The International Series.
+“I am a big fan of The International Series.
 I love how these events have been elevated.
-I played all over the world, as you know, for years, and there is a buzz now to these International Series events," he noted.
+I played all over the world, as you know, for years, and there is a buzz now to these International Series events.”

 The Moutai Singapore Open takes place from 6-9 November at the Singapore Island Country Club.